roosterMAP/notes/blackhole.md

 \end{pmatrix}
 $$

-Moving forward, we will use the ingoing Eddington-Finkelstein time coordinate $v$.
-This can be confusing when following Brandon Carter's paper, because older Kerr literature does not always match the modern $u$/$v$ naming convention.
+Following Brandon Carter's paper can be a bit confusing because older Kerr literature does not always match the modern $u$/$v$ naming convention.
 In modern notation, advanced or ingoing time is usually written as

 $$
 v = t + r_\ast